vothuckhanhhuyen/vothuckhanhhuyen/README.md

 - 👋 Hi, I’m @vothuckhanhhuyen
-- 👀 I’m interested in Machine Learning, Statistics, and Software Engineering
+- 👀 I’m interested in Machine Learning, Statistics
 - 🌱 I’m currently learning Computer Science at Hanoi University of Science and Technology
 - 📫 How to reach me vothuckhanhhuyenvn@gmail.com